MicrosoftDocs/microsoft-salescopilot-docs/articles/install-pin-viva-sales-teams.md

 ---
-title: Install and pin Microsoft 365 Copilot for Sales in Teams
+title: Install and pin Sales app in Teams
-description: Learn how to install and pin Copilot for Sales in Teams ms.date: 06/26/2025 ms.topic: install-set-up-deploy ms.service: microsoft-sales-copilot
+description: Learn how to install and pin Sales app in Teams ms.date: 06/26/2025 ms.topic: install-set-up-deploy ms.service: microsoft-sales-copilot